-Like in many countries around the world, most facilities in Australia have incorporated the World Health Organization's (WHO's) Surgical Safety Checklist into routine practice in the operating room, with varying degrees of success.53 Although the WHO has encouraged facilities to adapt the checklist to fit local practice, the checklist includes only one item specifically targeting prevention of RSIs - that is, during the 'sign out' phase the 'nurse verbally confirms with the team ... that instrument, sponge and needle counts are correct (or not applicable)'.
-In Australia, ACORN is the only professional body providing explicit guidance, in the form of standards for perioperative practice, related to the prevention of RSIs.16 We have not been able to identify any published equivalent guidance produced by the Royal Australasian College of Surgeons (RACS) or the Australian and New Zealand College of Anaesthetists (ANZCA) for their members.
+Like in many countries around the world, most facilities in have incorporated the World Health Australia Organization's (WHO) Surgical Safety Checklist into routine practice in the operating room, with varying degrees of success.53 Although WHO has encouraged facilities to adapt the checklist to fit local practice, the checklist includes only one item specifically targeting prevention of RSIs, that is, during the "sign out" phase the "nurse verbally confirms with the team ... that instrument, sponge and needle counts are correct (or not applicable)".
+In Australia, the Australian College of Perioperative Nurses (ACORN) is the only professional body providing explicit guidance, in the form of standards for perioperative practice, related to the prevention of RSIs.16 We have not been able to identify any published equivalent guidance produced by the Royal Australasian College of Surgeons (RACS) or the Australian and New Zealand College of Anaesthetists (ANZCA) for their members.
 This may be because the responsibility for the management of accountable surgical items has historically been considered the domain of the perioperative nurse, despite the multidisciplinary team environment in which surgical procedures are typically conducted.
 It is therefore timely to consider the development of multidisciplinary guidelines for perioperative practice that are endorsed by the professional bodies of all disciplines that make up the team.

 The cases analysed in our study highlight the importance of shared responsibility, particularly for communication and documentation, and for compliance with established processes to reduce the risk of harm.
 The cases also highlight varying outcomes in judicial determinations of alleged negligence in the advent of an RSI.
-However, as such, it appears that the 'elaborate ritual'33 of manual counting and management of accountable items prescribed by ACORN in the national standards for the profession is not sufficient to prevent all incidents of RSIs from occurring.
-In all included case reports that explicitly discuss the count procedure, the procedures described correspond with current Standards for Perioperative Nursing in Australia16 [15th edition].
-As such, the fact that these procedures were not sufficient to avoid the retention of surgical items is a relevant consideration for contemporary prevention and protective strategies.
-Our findings in this context align with the recent findings by Gunnar et al.54 in their study of root cause analysis of RSI events, which found that a majority of incidents (64%) involved human factors issues (e.g. staffing changes during shifts, staff fatigue), policy/procedure failures (e.g. failure to perform methodical wound sweep) or communication errors.54
+However, as such, it appears that the "elaborate ritual"33 of manual counting and management of accountable items prescribed by ACORN in the national standards for the profession is not sufficient to prevent all incidents of RSIs from occurring.
+In all included case reports that explicitly discuss the count procedure, the procedures described correspond with current ACORN Standards for Perioperative Nursing in Australia.16 As such, the fact that these procedures were not sufficient to avoid the retention of surgical items is a relevant consideration for contemporary prevention and protective strategies.
+Our findings in this context align with the recent findings by Gunnar et al54 in their study of root cause analysis of RSI events, which found that a majority of incidents (64%) involved human factors issues (eg, staffing changes during shifts, staff fatigue), policy/procedure failures (eg, failure to perform methodical wound sweep) or communication errors 54

-In addition, standard and usual processes outlined in the 15th edition of Standards for Perioperative Nursing in Australia for locating missing items in the event of a discrepancy in the count, including immediately notifying the surgeon, requesting a thorough reexploration of the wound, search of environmental surroundings and intra-operative imaging, do not provide a completely effective prevention strategy.
-This conclusion, derived from an analysis of case law, is supported not only by the literature but also by state government patient safety reports that point to procedural noncompliance as a key contributing factor to surgical item retention.
-This naturally leads us to consider the need to adopt newer, technologically advanced adjunctive strategies, particularly those with evidence of effectiveness.^{20,21,54} This strategy to improve detection and supplement counts, and the need for an evidence base in this area, was also highlighted by Hibbert et al.50 The continued persistence of RSIs across the world, including Australia, highlights the shortcomings of current prevention strategies in totally preventing this sentinel event and at the same time questions the assumption that an RSI is a neverevent.
+In addition, standard and usual processes outlined in ACORN Standards for locating missing items in the event of a discrepancy in the count, including immediately notifying the surgeon, requesting a thorough re-exploration of the wound, search of environmental surroundings and intra-operative imaging, do not provide a completely effective prevention strategy.
+This conclusion, derived from an analysis of case law, is supported not only by the literature but also by state government patient safety reports that point to procedural non-compliance as a key contributing factor to surgical item retention.
+This naturally leads us to consider the need to adopt newer, technologically advanced adjunctive strategies, particularly those with evidence of effectiveness.^{20,21,54} This strategy to improve detection and supplement counts, and the need for an evidence base in this area, was also highlighted by Hibbert et al.50 The continued persistence of RSIs across the world, including Australia, highlights the shortcomings of current prevention strategies in totally preventing this sentinel event and at the same time questions the assumption that an RSI is a never-event.